-I’ve drawn out the basics of the portrait into the canvas with a 2B pencil and notice how I also draw in the shadow line.
+I’ve drawn out the basics of the portrait painting onto the canvas with a 2B pencil and notice how I also draw in the shadow line.

 The shadow line is where no direct light hits the subject, so the darkest darks.
 It should be a simple line drawing.

-I gently rubbed over the initial pencil marks just to leave the faintest of lines.
+I gently rubbed over the initial pencil marks with a putty eraser to leave the faintest of lines.
 The less graphite you have to mix into the paint the better.
 Some artists prefer to draw in charcoal, or if you are working on a very photorealist finish a permanent marker with a fine tip can be used.
 Try to find a brown pen rather than black, as it is more forgiving.

-For this example the reference photo is the same size at the painted image.
+For this example, the reference photo is the same size as the painted image.

-This approach and technique is associated with the sight-size method and can be very effective when you are first starting portraiture.
+This approach and technique are associated with the sight-size method and can be very effective when you are first starting portraiture.

 Step 1 – Block in the background

 Working between a number 2 and number 4 (Filbert Ivory brush) I begin to block in the background.
 The paint mixture is thin, yet opaque.
 I dip my brush into the OMS, when I say dip, I mean 2 mm.
 Just a really tiny amount.
 I then squeeze the brush tip in some kitchen roll so the brush is damp but not wet.